Retail sales slow in April after a spending splurge as Americans sought to front-run tariffs

 Meanwhile, Americans are increasingly gloomy about the economy's prospects, according to sentiment surveys, but it's not yet evident whether that will translate into reduced spending and slower economic growth.

+Increased prices began to show up on Walmart shelves in late April and then accelerated this month, but shoppers will feel the biggest impact starting in June and July when the back-to-school shopping season kicks in, said Chief Financial Officer John David Rainey told The Associated Press.

+On a call to discuss quarterly earnings Thursday, CEO said that Walmart would do the best it could to keep prices low, "But given the magnitude of the tariffs, even at the reduced levels announced this week, we aren’t able to absorb all the pressure given the reality of narrow retail margins.”

-In April, sales were flat or down for many retailers: They plunged 2.5% at sporting goods stores, which saw prices jump last month, according to the government's inflation report earlier this week.
+In April, sales were flat or down for many retailers, the government said: They plunged 2.5% at sporting goods stores, which saw prices jump last month, according to the government's inflation report earlier this week.
 Sales dropped 0.4% at clothing stores, while they ticked down 0.2% at health and personal care stores and slipped 0.1% at auto dealers.

 Gas station sales dropped 0.5%, even as prices declined 0.1%.
 The figures aren't adjusted for price changes.